 - 2.1 The offer made to you by the College is subject to you satisfying the conditions made known to you in the offer letter.
 These conditions may include a requirement to obtain or provide evidence of particular qualifications, and to satisfy all legal and other requirements to study on your chosen course.
-These requirements could include criminal records checks, health checks, and provision of immigration details. - 2.2 If English is not your first language, the offer may be conditional upon your passing an English language test. - 2.3 Applicants are required by UCAS and the College's own application procedure to disclose unspent criminal convictions.
+These requirements could include criminal records checks, health checks, and UK Residency eligibility checks. - 2.2 If English is not your first language, the offer may be conditional upon your passing an English language test. - 2.3 Applicants are required by UCAS and the College's own application procedure to disclose unspent criminal convictions.
 Applicants for specific courses, such as Social Work and Early Years may be required to declare spent criminal convictions in certain circumstances and will be notified of this where appropriate.
-Students on the latter courses may also be required to undergo a Disclosure and Barring Service (DBS) check prior to and post enrolment.
+Students on the latter courses may also be required

+- to undergo a Disclosure and Barring Service (DBS) check prior to and post enrolment.
 Your letter of offer will inform you when such disclosure is required. - 2.4 The offer may be conditional or unconditional.
-Where the offer is conditional, the offer letter will detail the conditions of offer you must fulfil in order to achieve a place of study on the course. - 2.5 Applicants for full-time courses will receive an offer through UCAS; applicants for part-time courses will receive an offer by letter and/or email. - 2.6 When an offer is made, and after acceptance of the offer, you have the right to change your mind and cancel your place on that course within 14 days without giving any reason.
-To do so, you must inform the College in writing with a clear statement that you wish to cancel your place on the relevant course.
+Where the offer is conditional, the offer letter will detail the conditions of offer you must fulfil to achieve a place of study on the course. - 2.5 UCAS applicant will receive notification of their offer through UCAS.
+Offers for part time courses will be sent via email. - 2.6 When you accept an offer, you have the right to change your mind and cancel your place on the course within 14 days without giving a reason.
+To do this you must inform the college in writing with a clear statement that you wish to cancel your place on the relevant course.